xieyuheng/inner/topics/computer-science/concurrency/2024-is-parallel-programming-hard--paul-e-mckenney.md

 > stack.
 This fact of life even has its own acronym: YAGNI, or “You
 > Ain’t Gonna Need It.”

+> Another option is to tailor a given programming language or
+> environment to some abstraction (for example, Haskell, Prolog, or
+> Snobol), as is shown by the circular region near the center of
+> Figure 2.4.
+These languages can be considered to be general in the
+> sense that they are equally ill-suited to the jobs required by users
+> 1, 2, 3, and 4.
+In other words, their generality comes at the
+> expense of decreased productivity when compared to domain-specific
+> languages and environments.
+Worse yet, a language that is tailored
+> to a given abstraction is likely to suffer from performance and
+> scalability problems unless and until it can be efficiently mapped
+> to real hardware.

+设计 general 的语言时要小心。

+## 2.3 Alternatives to Parallel Programming

 TODO